chriskoh12/FaceTheMusic/README.md

 # FaceTheMusic
-An app that links facial expressions to songs.
-Hacked together for the 5th annual Reno hackathon.
+Fred Harris Fan Club's interesting attempt at using machine learning to build an app.
+Built for the 2018 Reno Hackathon.